liferay/liferay-central-test-2/SLIM-RUNTIME-README.markdown

 ## Running Pristine Slim Runtime

-When running a slim runtime without deploying additional functionality, any request results in a 404 error since there is no UI and there are no apps deployed by default.
+By default, a pristine Slim Runtime has no UI or apps.
+Requests to it result in 404 errors.

-All functionality is provided by the developer's modules.
+The modules you add provide all the functionality.

 ## Adding Functionality

-The simplest type of function you can deploy is a web endpoint.
+A web endpoint is the simplest type of function.

-The following snippet demonstrates a simple servlet which responds to all requests to `http://localhost:8080[/*]`:
+The following snippet demonstrates a simple servlet that responds to all requests to `http://localhost:8080[/*]`:

 ```java